openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 A HomeKit accessory has mandatory and optional characteristics (listed below in the table).
 The mapping between openHAB items and HomeKit accessory and characteristics is done by means of [metadata](https://www.openhab.org/docs/concepts/items.html#item-metadata)

+If the first word in the item name matches with the room name in home app, then home app will hide it.
+E.g. item with name "Kitchen Light" will be shown in "Kitchen" room as "Light".
+This is recommended naming convention for HomeKit items.

 ### UI based Configuration